Measurement-induced entanglement and complexity in random constant-depth 2D quantum circuits

-Thus we a finally left with a sum over all separating domain walls.
-By definition, these are all non-intersecting, so we can interpret the set of all $W$ as a collection of \textit{self-avoiding walks} on the dual lattice $\Lambda^*$, leading to \cref{lem:SAWQeBound}.
-Self-avoiding walks is a well-studied statistical mechanics model in the field of polymer physics, and there exist rigorous results that we use later to obtain a bound in specific cases.
+where $S^{(2)}_W$, defined in \cref{eq:S2-equality}, is the R{\'e}nyi entropy across the cut $W$ in the pre-measurement state, whose length is $|W|$. \end{lemma} \cref{eq:QeBoundFinal} includes a multiplicative factor $f(\mathcal{Z}_{\rm SAW})$ coming from configurations with multiple separating domain walls.
+In the regime of interest $0<\mathcal{Z}_{\rm SAW} < 1$, this correction is mild, namely $1<f(\mathcal{Z}_{\rm SAW}) < 2$.
+Self-avoiding walks is a well-studied statistical mechanics model in the field of polymer physics, and there exist rigorous results that we use later to obtain a bound in specific cases. \\

-If the original lattice $\Lambda$ is a planar graph that is not a triangulation, then we have the added complication that there can be faces where domain walls intersect.
-As explained previously, we can always add edges to $\Lambda$ to make a triangulation $\Lambda'$, while ensuring that the strictly local condition \cref{def:SimpleTNS} still holds with respect to $\Lambda'$.
-This will yield a bound on $\overline{\epsilon}$ in terms of self-avoiding walks on the dual lattice of $(\Lambda')^*$, which may be distinct from $\Lambda^*$.
-For each self-avoiding walk on $(\Lambda')^*$, there is a corresponding self-avoiding walk on $\Lambda^*$, and because the Boltzmann weights only depend on the R{\'e}nyi entanglement entropy across $W$ (which does not change when extra fictitious bonds are added), we can substitute the partition function for the original dual lattice $\Lambda^*$.